carbonplan/ocr/docs/reference/project-structure.md

+TODO

+- Diagram of project directory with descriptions

 # Project layout

 This page documents the repository layout at a glance and explains the purpose of the main top-level directories and files.
 Use this as a technical reference when adding modules, data ingestion scripts, docs or tests.